djouher-al/Portfolio/README.md

 **Credit Analyst Intern @ Bank of Montreal (BMO) (_May- August 2022_)**

-Certainly!
-Here's an improved version of your role at Bank of Montreal, emphasizing your rapid acquisition of financial knowledge and exceeding expectations:

 Credit Analyst Intern @ Bank of Montreal (BMO) (May-August 2022)